nakhani/1000-NFT-generating/README.md

 # NFT Generator

-NFT Generator is a Python application that allows you to generate 1000 unique NFT images by combining various layers from different subfolders.
+NFT Generator is a Python application that allows you to generate unique NFT images by combining various layers from different subfolders.
 The application includes a graphical user interface (GUI) built with PySide6.

 ## Features
 - Select a source directory containing subfolders with layout images.
 - Select an output directory to save the generated NFT images.
+- Input the number of image which should be generated.
-- Generates 1000 unique NFT images by combining random layers.
+- Generates unique NFT images by combining random layers.
 - Ensures only PNG images are processed.
 - Alerts the user if invalid files (non-PNG) are found in the subfolders.